 It is natural to ask which of these methods is best.
 Although this is a difficult question to answer in general, we can certainly run them all on the 10-armed testbed that we have used throughout this chapter and compare their performances.
-A complication is that they all have a parameter; to get a meaningful comparison we will have to consider their performance as a function of their parameter.
-Our graphs so far have shown the course of learning over time for each algorithm and parameter setting, but it would be too visually confusing to show such a learning curve for each algorithm and parameter value.
-Instead we summarize a complete learning curve by its average value over the 1000 steps; this value is proportional to the area under the learning curves we have shown up to now.
+A complication is that they all have a parameter; to get a meaningful comparison we have to consider their performance as a function of their parameter.
+Our graphs so far have shown the course of learning over time for each algorithm and parameter setting, to produce a learning curve for that algorithm and parameter setting.
+If we plotted learning curves for all algorithms and all parameter settings, then the graph would be too complex and crowded to make clear comparisons.
+Instead we summarize a complete learning curve by its average value over the 1000 steps; this value is proportional to the area under the learning curve.
 Figure 2.6 shows this measure for the various bandit algorithms from this chapter, each as a function of its own parameter shown on a single scale on the x-axis.
+This kind of graph is called a parameter study.
 Note that the parameter values are varied by factors of two and presented on a log scale.
 Note also the characteristic inverted-U shapes of each algorithm's performance; all the algorithms perform best at an intermediate value of their parameter, neither too large nor too small.
 In assessing a method, we should attend not just to how well it does at its best parameter setting, but also to how sensitive it is to its parameter value.
 All of these algorithms are fairly insensitive, performing well over a range of parameter values varying by about an order of magnitude.
 Overall, on this problem, UCB seems to perform best.